DS202-at-ISU/lab-3-lab3_team7/README.md

 Include at least one sentence discussing the result of your fact-checking endeavor.

-Upload your changes to the repository.
-Discuss and refine answers as a team.

 ## Individually - Gavin Anderson

 For each team member, copy this part of the report.